 Well, Apple has been around for more than two decades even before the millennials with their fancy Google came into existence.
-Apple Products evolved to use internet in due course of time which also held huge fan base.
+Apple Products evolved to use the internet in due course of time which also held a huge fan base.
 This became an ideal platform for Google to make business.
 And so it went on to make Google Chrome as Default browser and other utilities such as maps as default in Apple Devices.
-Apple Products has no need to use Google’s operating system, because Apple designs and builds their own devices and CPU’s besides coding their own OS to run their systems.
-In short, Apple has a complete circle with making proprietary hardware parts and software which make their products more reliable and fairly user friendly.
+Apple Products has no need to use Google’s operating system because Apple designs and builds its own devices and CPU’s besides coding their own OS to run their systems.
+In short, Apple has a complete circle with making proprietary hardware parts and software which make their products more reliable and fairly user-friendly.
 This gives Apple a pretty big head start in terms of Brand Establishment and Reliability with 30 years in the market.

 For starters, if a map is accurate enough to guide you to Orchard Road instead of Outram Park when you type Orchard, the App can save much besides time.
 Apart from that, Maps do not hold enough street information or information on nearby shops or cafes as compared to Google Maps.
 This is pretty understandable given Google has had enough time to beef up the content even though Apple’s Maps might appear clear.